arendjr/phebe/phebe/src/content/blog/biome-type-architecture.md

 ```

 There isn't a singular answer to how type references work.
 The reason for this
-is that _type resolution_, the process of resolving type references, work in
+is that _type resolution_, the process of resolving type references, works in
 multiple phases.

 Biome recognises three levels of type inference, and has different resolution